 The Commons offers exhibition spaces for Outer Cape artists to show their work.
 We also host a variety of community events and classes that we invite all of you to attend.
 To keep updated on future events at The Commons, please join our mailing list or scroll down to see what is happening.

 Staying true to the building's history, The Commons hosts a variety of classes and workshops for artists, entrepreneurs, and locals alike.
-Topics range from marketing and graphic design workshops, to artist professional development series, to civic engagement panels.
-The Commons programming is open to all in an effort to establish a nexus for creative collaboration and economic development.
+Topics range from marketing and graphic design workshops to artist professional development series to civic engagement panels.
+The Commons programming is open to all to establish a nexus for creative collaboration and economic development.

 PROVINCETOWN WRITERS GROUP READING